Hiccup246/free-online-text-edit/README.md

 # Usage
 This project is very simple to get it up and running.
 After cloning the Github repository all you need to do is use a tool such as a browser to view the `index.html` file.

+# ToDo
+- Add ability to save the existing content to a text file